-Charity shops, Boot sales and the Recycling centre in Exeter, and I often get donations of materials from friends and neighbours.
+Mainly from Boot sales and donations of materials from friends and neighbours.

 How long does it take to make one?

 Hard to say.
 I tend to live with a piece for a while to make sure it works.
-Usually I run out of a particular colour and have to go out searching in order to finish a piece.
-I would think I usually work on a piece over about 3 weeks, but I made the portrait of Alan Titchmarsh in one week, for the show – but that was working pretty much flat out.
+Often I run out of a particular colour and have to go out searching in order to finish a piece.

 How do you fix the materials?

 I use a hot glue gun initially, so that I can pull things off and move them.
 When I’m happy with the final result, I paint the whole work with a layer of diluted PVA glue.